skousik/RTD_tutorial/step_4_online_planning/README.tex.md

 ## 4.4 Running a Simulation

 You can run a simulation with `run_turtlebot_simulation.m`.
 We'll briefly walk through the code here.
-More details on the simulator framework will be in the tutorial extras section.
+More details on the simulator framework are in the tutorial [extras](https://github.com/skousik/RTD_tutorial/tree/master/step_5_extras/extra_2_writing_an_RTD_planner).

-We have wrapped up the trajectory optimization procedure above in a `planner` class that inherits the generic RTD planner class as follows:
+We have wrapped up the trajectory optimization procedure above in a `planner` class that inherits the generic RTD planner class as follows (don't run this line):

 ```matlab
 turtlebot_RTD_planner_static_subclass < generic_RTD_planner